 - 3D viewer

-- Initialize new or load an existing set-up using (2)
+- Initialize a new set-up, or load an existing set-up, using region (2)

-- If needed, edit simulation parameters using (3)
+- If needed, edit simulation parameters in region (3)

-- If needed, inspect the prepared scene using (5)
+- If needed, inspect the prepared scene in region (5)

-- Track residuals and other information using (6)
+- Track residuals and other information using region (6)

 1. UI elements toolbar

-These actions open or hide various parts of the user interface.
+The actions from region (1) show or hide various parts of the UI.

-Show / hide the simulation input to read and edit it.
+Show / hide the input window to read and edit the simulation.

-Show / hide the 3D viewer that is updated during the simulation, i.e. each time step.
+Show / hide the 3D viewer which renders simulation results each time step.

-Show / hide monitoring of the log, simulation info, residuals and forces.
+Show / hide the window for monitoring the log, simulation info, residuals and forces.